Richard598/How-to-train-your-model/README.md

 # How-to-train-your-model

-If you don't know how it works, don't worry, because neither do I. But it works.
+If you don't know how it works, don't worry——because neither do I. But it works.

 You can consecutively try